HL7/cql/input/pages/03-developersguide.md

 > As with all healthcare-related data, there are privacy and security concerns associated with this feature.
 Implementations must ensure that use of this functionality does not violate any access, authorization, or use protocols in the systems being accessed with this feature.
 >
-> See the <<examples.adoc#mother-infant-measure,Mother Infant Measure>> example for a detailed illustration of this functionality.
+> See the [Mother Infant Measure](examples.adoc#mother-infant-measure) example for a detailed illustration of this functionality.
 {: .note-danger}

 ## Aggregate Queries